MCatapang/MCatapang/README.md

 # Hey!
 How's it going?

 Hope you're doing well.
-My name is **Michael** and I'm an undergraduate student at [University of California, Irvine](https://uci.edu).
+I'm an undergraduate student at [University of California, Irvine](https://uci.edu).
 I'm currently pivoting into the tech industry by learning through a 3-stack Software Developer bootcamp, and I'll be updating this ReadMe as I go along.